-From 2017, Frontline is responsible for all academic teaching on the Frontline programme, and is registered as an education provider by the Health and Care Professions Council.
+Since 2017, Frontline is responsible for all academic teaching on the Frontline programme and is registered as an education provider by the Health and Care Professions Council.

 The academic curriculum is taught by in-house social work tutors – all highly experienced, registered social workers.
-They are led by Deputy Programme Director and Head of Academic Studies, Dr Louise Grant, and teach alongside a dedicated Curriculum team led by Karen Schiltroth.
+They teach alongside a dedicated Curriculum team.
 In addition, visiting experts contribute to the curriculum, as do people who have experienced social work services in their lives.

 The broad approach is to prepare you to work with children and families to bring about change.
-A key feature of Frontline’s fresh approach to social work education is the integration of theory and academic learning into everyday practice.
-The teaching of practice skills in helping people are key to the Frontline Programme.
+A key feature of our fresh approach to social work education is the integration of theory and academic learning into everyday practice.
+The teaching of practice skills in helping people is also key to the Frontline programme.
 You will have a dedicated practice tutor who will visit you regularly in your local authority practice setting, providing tutorials that draw on their extensive experience of social work.
-At Frontline we call this ‘taking the university into practice’.
+At Frontline we call this ‘taking the university into practice.’

 Meet the team